From the Database tool window (for any table within a DB data source):

 Open Editor from the context menu

-The data editor provides a GUI for working with table data.
-It lets you sort, filter, add, edit and remove the data as well as perform other, associated tasks.
+The data editor provides a user interface for working with table data.
+In the data editor, you can sort, filter, add, edit and remove the data as well as perform other, associated tasks.

 Toolbar controls, context menu commands for data cells and keyboard shortcuts